 We believe that offering this type of research-based, practical training to our on-the-ground partners and to military personnel will ensure a rapid, synchronized, and efficient response.
 During the critical hours of a disaster assessment and recovery, further enabling the preservation of cultural heritage and significantly contributing to the humanitarian response is our mission.

-Conducted as part of the Smithsonian’s role within the Heritage Emergency National Task Force, this program is designed for U.S. based cultural and emergency professionals who want to improve their skills in responding to a disaster involving domestic heritage.
+Conducted as part of the Smithsonian’s role as Heritage Emergency National Task Force co-sponsor, this program is designed for U.S.–based cultural and emergency professionals who want to improve their skills in responding to domestic disasters.

 The military has obligations under the 1954 Hague Convention for the Protection of Cultural Property in the Event of Armed Conflict.
 Together with the U.S. Committee of the Blue Shield and other partners, the Smithsonian provides training and coordination for implementation of this important treaty.

 With a coalition of partners, including the University of Pennsylvania, the U.S. Committee of the Blue Shield, and the Military Cultural Heritage Action Group (MilCHAG), SCRI creates and distributes military training guides to encourage protection of cultural and religious heritage sites.